Oleksandr-kopaevich/Soft-Group-test-task/README.md

 # for task || see the next files

-`apps/api/src/payment-processor` - folder with managing processors
-`apps/api/src/checkout/checkout.service.ts` - examples of using payment processor service during checkout
+`apps/api/src/payment-processor` - folder with managing payment processors `apps/api/src/checkout/checkout.service.ts` - examples of using payment processor service during checkout

 Here's how I'd structure the project: